evanodell/ukpolice/cran-comments.md

 ## Resubmission

-This is a update of the `ukpolice` package, 0.1.3, which removes a section of the vignette that was causing errors on CRAN.
+This is a update of the `ukpolice` package, 0.1.4, which changes \donttest to
+\dontrun in .Rd files,

 ## Test environments
 * local OS X install, R 3.6.2